Measure G Bond Program

-Earlier this year, the Board of Trustees approved placing Measure G, a $275 million school bond, on the ballot on June 7, 2022.
-Measure G would allow FUHSD to continue the renovation and modernization of all district high schools, providing all students and teachers with modern, functional classrooms and facilities.
+On June, 7, 2022, the voters of the Fremont Union High School District approved Measure G, a $275 million school bond to continue the renovation and modernization of all district high schools.
 Our schools have been greatly improved by past bond funds, but additional facilities needs remain across the district.
 All of our high schools were built more than 50 years ago, placing them at the prime age for safety updates and modernization.
-All voters in the Fremont Union High School District will be asked to vote on Measure G on the June 7, 2022 ballot.

 Some of the future needs that could potentially be funded by Measure G include the following: